-Contact veterinarians for a consultation or to discuss/report ill animals:
+Contact our Wayne State University veterinarian for a consultation or to discuss/report ill animals:

 Animal care personnel, in the course of providing husbandry services, are required to observe/examine animals and report any which appear ill.
 If research staff notes animals which appear ill, they are urged to report them to DLAR Veterinarian.